Building a Scenario - Learning Path

 Managing Pay Items

-There are two ways to update Pay Items from the Details tab.
-If a change is made to a Pay Type or Employee, Martus does not automatically apply that update to any scenario.
-Changes to Employee or Pay Type records need to be pulled into the Scenario using the Recalculate/Return to Original Rates button in the scenario you want the update applied to.
-Pay Items may also be adjusted within a scenario using a new set of assumptions.
-For example, Salary and Hourly Pay Items could be recalculated with a 3% COLA.
-Any Pay Item can be recalculated for any portion of the year utilizing the Update Pay Items option at the bottom of the screen.
-Pay Items may also be removed via the Details tab.
+- Recalculate/Return to Original Rates - If a change is made to a Pay Type or Employee record, Martus does not automatically apply that update to any scenario.
+Changes to Employee or Pay Type records need to be pulled into the scenario using the Recalculate/Return to Original Rates button in the scenario to which you want the update applied.

 Recalculate/Return to Original Rates

-Use this method whenever a change has been made to the Config tab, Pay Types, or Employees and the Scenario should be updated with the new information.
-This can also used if the Update Pay Items option has been used and the amounts should be returned to what is defined in the Pay Item.
+Use this method whenever a change has been made to the Config tab, or to Pay Types or Employees records, and the scenario should be updated with the new information.
+This can also used to reverse previous updates made using the Update Pay Items option and reset the pay item to the original settings.

 Update Pay Items

-Use this method whenever a Pay Item should be updated for a part of the year or if an organization is preparing multiple scenarios.
-This method is best for COLA or Insurance rates that increase at specific points in the year.
+Use this method whenever a pay item should be updated mid-year, like a pay increase, or if an organization is preparing alternate scenarios.
+This method is best for COLA scenarios or for pay types for insurance rates that increase mid-year.

 Remove Pay Items